exercism/x86-64-assembly/exercises/concept/lasagna/.meta/design.md

 - Know how to call a function.
 - Know how to pass function arguments.
 - Know about the `global` directive.
-- Know how to use arithmetic instructions.
+- Know how to use some basic arithmetic instructions.

 ## Out of scope